daniellas/fqb/README.md

 There is one important thing to mention.
 FQB gives you ability to easily construct JPA queries whose structure can be defined during runtime depending on variables or method parameters values.

+## Work in progress

+*Please note that this project is in early development stage so it's API can change without notice until release.*

 ## How to use it?

 ### Select